DVDFab Blu-ray Copy Review 2026: Decryption Tests, User Feedback, and Fixes

 Solution 1: Try a disc that you have successfully copied before.
 This helps confirm whether the problem disc is scratched, damaged, or has overly complex protection.

 Solution 3: Update to the latest official version, or roll back to a previous version that worked fine for you.
-A lot of "stuck" issues come from a specific program version + a specific disc combination.
+A lot of "stuck" issues come from a specific program version paired with a specific disc.

-Solution 4: In Common Settings → Drives → Read, switch the read mode and tick "Ignore all read errors automatically" so that minor bad sectors can be skipped automatically.
+Solution 4: In Common Settings, under Drives, then Read, switch the read mode and tick "Ignore all read errors automatically" so that minor bad sectors can be skipped automatically.

 How do I compress a BD50 to BD25?
 What if it still won't fit on the disc?